-Person-dyslipidaemia treatment status (anti-lipid medication), code N Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and Welfare 2024 This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
+Person-dyslipidaemia treatment with anti-lipid medication indicator (current), code N Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and Welfare 2024 This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.
 You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.
 Enquiries relating to copyright should be addressed to info@aihw.gov.au.
 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.
-Person-dyslipidaemia treatment status (anti-lipid medication), code N Identifying and definitional attributes Metadata item type: Data Element Short name: Dyslipidaemia - treatment Synonymous names: Dyslipidaemia - treatment METEOR identifier: 270238 Registration status: Health!, Superseded 21/09/2005 Data Element Concept: Person-dyslipidaemia treatment status (anti-lipid medication) Value Domain: Anti-lipid medication for dyslipidaemia code N Value domain attributes Representational attributes Representation class: Code Data type: Number Format: N Maximum character length: 1 Value Meaning Permissible values: 1 Yes - currently treated for dyslipidaemia using anti-lipid medication No - not currently treated for dyslipidaemia using antilipid medication Supplementary values: 9 Not stated/inadequately described Collection and usage attributes Guide for use: Record as Yes if on drug treatment for dyslipidaemia.
-Data element attributes Collection and usage attributes Collection methods: Ask the individual if he/she is currently treated with anti-lipid medication.
+Person-dyslipidaemia treatment with anti-lipid medication indicator (current), code N Identifying and definitional attributes Metadata item type: Data Element Short name: Dyslipidaemia treatment indicator METEOR identifier: 302440 Registration status: Health!, Standard 21/09/2005 Definition: Whether a person is being currently treated for dyslipidaemia using anti-lipid medication, as represented by a code.

+Data Element Concept: Person-dyslipidaemia treatment with anti-lipid medication indicator

+Value Domain: Yes/no/not stated/inadequately described code N

+Value domain attributes

+Representational attributes

+Representation class: Code

+Data type: Number

+Format: N

+Maximum character length: 1

+Value Meaning

+Permissible values: 1 Yes

+2 No

+Supplementary values: 9 Not stated/inadequately described

+Collection and usage attributes

+Guide for use: CODE 9 Not stated/inadequately described

+This code is not for use in primary data collections.

+Data element attributes

+Collection and usage attributes

+Guide for use: CODE 1 Yes

+Record if a person is being treated for dyslipidaemia using anti-lipid medication.

+CODE 2 No

+Record if a person is not being treated for dyslipidaemia using anti-lipid

+medication.

+Collection methods: Ask the individual if he/she is currently treated with anti-lipid medication.
 Alternatively obtain the relevant information from appropriate documentation.
-Source and reference attributes Submitting organisation: National diabetes data working group Origin: National Diabetes Outcomes Quality Review Initiative (NDOQRIN) data dictionary.
-Relational attributes Related metadata references:
+Source and reference attributes Submitting organisation: National diabetes data working group Origin:

+National Diabetes Outcomes Quality Review Initiative (NDOQRIN) data dictionary.
+Metadata 302440 Page 2 of 3 Downloaded 05-Jul-2024 Relational attributes Related metadata references: